 Later in June 2019, GPB informed investors that updated valuations had decreased even further, some by another -25%.

-Despite these declines and negative events, many financial advisors continue to try to tell a positive story but based what facts or evidence, it’s unclear.
-Has your financial advisor contacted you to review the investment holdings and discuss the status after this additionally reported decrease in value (as reported by the sponsor) or to share with you that the National Financial Services and other custodian providers are removing GPB Funds from their platform?
+Despite these declines and negative events, many Certified Financial Planners continue to try to tell a positive story, but based on what facts or evidence, it’s unclear.
+Has your financial advisor contacted you to review the investment holdings and discuss the status after this additionally reported a decrease in value (as reported by the sponsor) or to share with you that the National Financial Services and other custodian providers are removing GPB Funds from their platform?

 GPB Capital Holdings Lawsuit | Ponzi Scheme Allegations

-Brokers and financial advisors selling GPB investments are believed to have received more than $165 million in commissions.
-Many investors did not realize that the brokers and financial advisors were highly motivated to sell the GPB investments as they earned upward of an 8% commission (often much more incentive than other investments that better suited the retail client investor goals and objectives.
-It is believed that there are some 6,000 investors that have invested over $1 billion in GPB investments.
+Brokers and Certified Financial Planners selling GPB investments are believed to have received more than $165 million in commissions.
+Many investors did not realize that the brokers and financial advisors were highly motivated to sell GPB investments, as they earned upward of an 8% commission (often much more incentive than other investments that better suited the retail client investor’s goals and objectives).
+It is believed that some 6,000 investors have invested over $1 billion in GPB investments.

-For brokers and financial advisors with a strong financial incentive to recommend clients invest in GPB, the question is often whether the broker-dealer firm properly and adequately reviewed the investment, properly approved it as a potential new product, and whether or not the individual financial advisor performed his or her due diligence properly to determine that the investment was suitable at the time it was recommended.
-Similarly, did it becomes unsuitable for the investor over time?
+For brokers and financial advisors with a strong economic incentive to recommend clients invest in GPB, the question is often whether the broker-dealer firm properly and adequately reviewed the investment, properly approved it as a potential new product, and whether or not the individual financial advisor performed his or her due diligence correctly to determine that the investment was suitable at the time it was recommended.
+Similarly, did it become unsuitable for the investor over time?

-For those investors relying upon a financial advisor that owed a fiduciary duty, the applicable standard is higher, as they are required to put the client’s interests ahead of their own at all times.
-The question in those cases may be whether the financial advisor had a conflict of interest or otherwise breached his or her fiduciary duty by stepping in front of the client’s best interest due to the commission structure of GPB Holdings.
+For investors relying upon a financial advisor who owes a fiduciary duty, the applicable standard is higher, as they are required to put the client’s interests ahead of their own at all times.
+Due to GPB’s commission structure, the question in those cases may be whether the financial advisor had a conflict of interest or otherwise breached his or her fiduciary duty by stepping in front of the client’s best interest.

 “Financial advisors and brokers have legal and regulatory responsibilities to adhere to the rules and regulations of the securities industry.”